amireh/react-drill/examples/custom-actions.md

     function(selector: String, [...params]): void

-Primarily, it receives a DOM selector (or a DOM node) as the first argument which indicates the element it should operate on.
+Primarily, it receives a DOM selector (or a DOM node, when it's invoked through [[the scope api | Scope.exposeAction]]) as the first argument which indicates the element it should operate on.
 Any additional parameters needed to perform the action can be specified afterwards.
 The return value is insignificant.

 You can utilize the selector [[Selectors.find]] to convert the first argument to a DOM node, and optimally ask the selector to assert the node